oracle-samples/bysyscall/README.md

 wrappers can use that index to retrieve per-task data from the memory-mapped array.

-When a process that uses the libbysyscall library `fork()`s, we explicitly call the initialization function (which is instrumented by our bysyscall BPF program) to ensure that we get a new index for the new process.
+When a process that is using bysyscall calls `fork()`, we instrument the fork() return for the child process (where the return value is 0).
+In this case, we check if the parent process is indeed using bysyscall (it has an index map entry), and if it does we populate the newly-created process array map values and update the index to point at that task.

-`pthread_create()` is more complicated.
+`pthread_create()` is similar.
 We here instrument the libpthread `start_thread()` function and dynamically compute the offset of the per-thread variable holding the array map index; it is found relative to the `pthread_t` argument to `start_thread()`.
 Once we have the address of the per-thread index variable and the task struct, we can initialize the per-thread data and set the index in the per-thread variable before the user method runs.
 This means the cached values can always be used in the thread context.

+In the fork() case the same address is used but in different address spaces, so copy-on-write assures that we have the appropriate values.

 # Why is this needed?